 I sighed.
 I stood in my shower, the high pressured water crashing against my thin, pale but solid body.

-My usually rigorous, daily training lasted five hours with a fifteen minute break between each hour.
+My usually rigorous, daily training lasted five hours with a fifteen-minute break between each hour.
 It was disciplined and harsh like my father had taught me.
-It seemed my daily regime was the only thing I kept consistently disciplined on.
+It seemed my daily regime was the only thing I kept consistently disciplined.

 That was before poor Torris got maimed of course.

 I winced as I remembered.
-Yet again I had forgotten to visit my comrade in arms at the medicae!
+Again I had forgotten to visit my comrade in arms at the medicae!
 That would be, what, the fifth day in a row?
 I couldn't even recall that either.